mvnguyen83/gulp-starter-site-kit/README.md

 + Gulp

 ## Install using NPM
-Note: Update to the latest Node.js and npm
+Note: Update to the latest Node.js and npm first

 ```bash
 $ npm install
 ```

 ## Process javascript, sass and any gulp tasks
+Note: Update to the latest gulp first: sudo npm update gulp -g

 ```bash
 $ gulp
 ```

-## Watch javascript, sass and any gulp tasks
+## Watch javascript, sass, browsersync, and any gulp tasks

 ```bash
 $ gulp watch